Skip to content

 What’s reasonable: 1-2 year initial terms with 30-60 day termination notice.
 Read more in our guide on modeling agency contracts.

 “You’ll work with our team.”
-“Someone will be in touch.”
-“Our people are the best.”
+“Our people will be in touch.”
+“We have the best people.”

 Who?
-What are their names?
-What’s their experience?
+What are their names and backgrounds?
 Who specifically will be your point of contact?
+What’s their experience in this industry?

-Legitimate agencies introduce you to your agent or booker during onboarding.
-They’re transparent about their team structure and who handles what.
-Vague references to “the team” without specifics often means there’s no real team — just someone collecting fees.
+Legitimate agencies introduce you to your agent or booker during the evaluation process.
+They’re transparent about team structure and roles.
+Vague references to “the team” without specifics often means there’s no real team — just someone running a fee-collection operation.

 “Every other agency is a scam.”
-“We’re the only legitimate option.” “[Specific agency] is terrible — you don’t want to work with them.”
+“We’re the only legitimate option in this market.” “[Specific agency] is terrible — trust me.”

-Professional agencies focus on their own value proposition, not tearing down competitors.
-An agency that spends more time trashing others than explaining their own services is insecure — and in business, insecurity usually means they can’t compete on merit.
+Professional agencies focus on their own value proposition.
+They don’t build their pitch on tearing down competitors.
+An agency that spends more time attacking others than explaining what they actually deliver is insecure — and in business, that kind of insecurity almost always means they can’t compete on merit.

-Random DMs claiming to be from modeling agencies.
-Messages saying “you have what it takes” from accounts you’ve never interacted with.
-Approaches at malls, events, or random public places.
+Random DMs: “You have such a unique look — I’d love to represent you.”
+Messages from accounts you’ve never interacted with.
+Approaches at malls, events, public places.

-While legitimate scouting does happen, it’s much rarer than the scam version.
-Most unsolicited “you should be a model” messages are the first step in a scam designed to extract fees from you.
+While legitimate scouting does happen, it’s far rarer than the scam version.
+Most unsolicited “you should be a model” outreach is the opening move in a fee-extraction scheme.

-If you’re approached: Verify everything independently.
-Look up the agency yourself (don’t use links they provide).
-Check if the person contacting you actually works there.
-Be skeptical by default.
+If you’re approached: verify everything independently.
+Look up the agency yourself — don’t use links they provide.
+Check if the specific person contacting you actually works at the company they claim to represent.
+Be skeptical by default and require verification before engaging further.

 Legitimate agencies have application processes on their websites.
 That’s the safest path.

-A legitimate modeling agency is a real business with proper documentation:
+A real modeling agency is a real business:

 • Physical business address (not just a P.O. box)

-If you can’t verify basic business legitimacy, or if contracts are vague, contradictory, or missing key elements, proceed with extreme caution.
+If you can’t verify basic business legitimacy, or if contracts are vague, contradictory, or missing key elements like commission rates, termination clauses, and exclusivity terms — treat that as a serious warning.

 What to Do If You’ve Been Scammed